‘These are people’: Protesters gather at Echo Park Lake to stop clearing of homeless encampment

 “You can’t just kick us out,” Jed Parriott, an organizer with homeless advocacy project Street Watch LA, told the Times.
 “Until you find and address the actual problems and actual solutions, I’m sorry, but we’re going to be here.”

-Alicia, a local resident who was attending the protests with Ashley, said displacing people requires ensuring they actually have somewhere to go afterward, something she said isn’t being done.
+Alicia, a local resident who was attending the protests with Ryan, said displacing people requires ensuring they actually have somewhere to go afterward, something she said isn’t being done.

 “Permanent housing takes time, and there are people in this park that have been working with nonprofits to get into permanent housing, to get into safer places,” Alicia said.